JainamShah-08/kam/docs/commands/kam_component_add.md

       --interactive               If true, enable prompting for most options if not already specified on the command line --output string             Folder path to the Application to add the Component (default "./") --route string              Provide the route to expose the component with.
 If provided, it will be referenced in the generated route.yaml
-      --target-port int           Provide the Target Port for your Application (default 8080)
+      --target-port int           Provide the Target Port for the component (default 8080)
 ```

 ### SEE ALSO